We are five days away from fundamentally transforming the United States of America.

 The Costs of Treating Tuberculosis

 In Indiana, only 77 percent of the 1,885 refugees resettled in Indiana in 2015 completed post-arrival medical screenings.
 Among those screened, four cases of active TB were detected.
 There is no medical data on the other 23 percent of refugees who did not complete post-arrival medical screenings.
-Overall, 26 percent of these medically screened new arrivals, or 394 in total, tested positive for latent TB and who will have a 5-15% chance of contracting active tuberculosis.
+Overall, 26 percent, 394 in total, tested positive for latent TB and who will have a 5-15% chance of contracting active tuberculosis.

 The most serious and most difficult to treat form of TB, multi-drug resistant TB (MDR-TB).
 Consistent with the rise in illegals and refugees, MDR-TB has increased from 25.3 percent among foreign-born individuals in 1993 to over 86% in 2012.
 This is a staggering impact on both costs for taxpayers and threat of disease outbreaks across the US.
 According to 2010 financials published by the CDC: